-as they were related to COVID-19.

-Organization's Name: V1 Center for independent Living Address: 11 East State Street City, State, Zip: Montpelier, VT 05602 Website address: www.vcil.org A. GENERAL INFORMATION 1.
-Program Name: N/A 2.
-Contact Person/Title: Linda Meleady, Development Coordinator Telephone Number: 802-224-1819 E-mail address: lindam@vcil.org 1.
-Total number of individuals served in the last complete fiscal year by this program: ∼2,346 2.
+Address: 11 East State Street

+City, State, Zip: Montpelier, VT 05602

+Website address: www.vcil.org

+A. GENERAL INFORMATION

+- 1. Program Name: N/A - Contact Person/Title: Linda Schwaner, Development Director Telephone Number: 802-224-1819 E-mail address: lindam@vcil.org - 3.
+Total number of individuals served in the last complete fiscal year by this program: ~2,436 - 4.
 Total number of the above individuals who are Town residents: 1 Please attach any documentation that supports this number.
 Please see attached summary report.
-Percent of people served who are Town residents: <1% 1.
-Amount of Request: \$375.00 2.
-Total Program Budget: \$2,907,920.00 Percent of total program budget you are requesting from the Town of Richmond: <.01% 3.
-Please state or attach the mission of your agency: Please see attached.
-4. Will the funding be used to: X Maintain an existing program Expand an Existing Program Start a new program 5.
-Has your organization received funds from the Town in the past for this or a similar program?
+Percent of people served who are Town residents: <1% - 5.
+Amount of Request: \$375.00 - 6.
+Total Program Budget: \$3,201,013.00

+Percent of total program budget you are requesting from the Town of Richmond: .01%

+- 7. Please state or attach the mission of your agency: Please see attached. - 8.
+Will the funding be used to: - X Maintain an existing program Expand an Existing Program

+Start a new program

+9. Has your organization received funds from the Town in the past for this or a similar program?
 Yes.

-If yes, please answer the following: a.
+If yes, please answer the following:

+- a.
 Does the amount of your request represent an increase over your previous appropriation?
-If yes, explain the reason(s) for the increase. $\underline{\text{N/A}}$ b.
+If yes, explain the reason(s) for the increase. $\underline{N/A}$ - b.
 Were any conditions or restrictions placed on the funds by the Selectboard?
 If yes, describe how those conditions or restrictions have been met.
+N/A

-N/A B. PROGRAM OVERVIEW 1.
-Statement of Need: Identify the issue or need that the program will address (use statistical data to justify the need for the program).
+B. PROGRAM OVERVIEW

+1. Statement of Need: Identify the issue or need that the program will address (use statistical data to justify the need for the program).
 To what extent does this need or problem exist in the Town of Richmond?

-VCII, has specific programs that benefit the residents of Richmond, including the Sue Williams Freedom Fund, which provides grant dollars for assistive technology not otherwise covered by insurance (hearing aids, vehicle modifications, scooters etc), Meals on Wheels for people under the age of 60 and who have a disability (the Council on Aging serves people over the age of 60) and the Home Access Program, providing ramps and bathroom modifications to residents.
+VCIL has specific programs that benefit the residents of Richmond, including the Sue Williams Freedom Fund, which provides grant dollars for assistive technology not otherwise covered by insurance (hearing aids, vehicle modifications, scooters etc), Meals on Wheels for people under the age of 60 and who have a disability (the Council on Aging serves people over the age of 60) and the Home Access Program, providing ramps and bathroom modifications to residents.
 VCIL's Peer Advocate Counselors (PACs) offer peer-to-peer services for people seeking assistance because of barriers they are experiencing.
 All of our PACs have disabilities themselves and have navigated many of these barriers already.
-This past year one resident utilized our RISE (Resilience and Independence in State of Emergency) Fund, a temporary fund that provided assistance for a variety of needs as long
+This past year five residents utilized our Information, Referral and Assistance program.